Your tenant and debt collection rights

 - Many landlords are represented by a lawyer in court.
 You may want to get legal help too, and you may qualify for free legal aid.
 Find a lawyer through your local bar association or legal aid office.

-- Your landlord’s lawyer may be required to give you information about federal eviction protections to postpone eviction for not paying your rent (or for more than one reason, so long as one of the reasons is not paying your rent).
+- Your landlord’s lawyer may be required to give you information about federal eviction protections that may allow you to postpone eviction if your landlord tries to evict you for not paying your rent.
+It may also allow you to postpone eviction if the eviction is based [delete parenthetical, or for] on more than one reason, so long as one of the reasons is not paying your rent.
 They must do this on the same day that they give you an eviction notice or file an eviction against you.
 If they didn’t give you this notice, tell the lawyer who is representing you in the eviction.
 You can also submit a complaint or call (855) 411-2372 to report debt collectors who break federal law.

 Report a bad landlord